capitalone/DataProfiler/docs/source/data_readers.rst

 Possible `options`:

-* data_format - must be a string, choices: "dataframe", "records", "avro"
+* data_format - must be a string, choices: "dataframe", "records", "avro", "json", "flattened_dataframe"

+  * "flattened_dataframe" is best used for AVROs with a JSON structure typically found in data streams that contain nested lists of dictionaries and a payload.
+For example: `{"data": [ columns ], "response": 200}`
 * selected_keys - columns being selected from the entire dataset, must be a list `["column 1", "ssn"]`

 ParquetData